 What Can We Learn from the Ponds on “Carson Lake” Playa?

-“Carson Lake” Playa lies at the southwest end of the 40 km (25 miles) by 100 km (62 miles) basin that also contains the Carson Sink and Fallon and Stillwater National Wildlife Refuges (see the figure below for the Environs of “Carson Lake” Playa).
+“Carson Lake” Playa lies at the southwest end of the 40 km (25 miles) by 100 km (62 miles) basin that also contains the Carson Sink and Fallon and Stillwater National Wildlife Refuges (NWR) (see the figure below for the Environs of “Carson Lake” Playa).
 The basin is commonly referred to as the Carson Desert.
 The term Lahontan Valley seems to be used for the roaded and inhabited part of the basin.
-For practical purposes, “Carson Lake” Playa can be considered the federal and state land between the Naval Fallon Range Training Complex’s B-16 Range on the west and the Bunejug Mountains on the east and between Fallon Naval Air Station and the private land surrounding Fallon on the north and the White Throne and Blow Sand mountains on the south.
+For practical purposes, “Carson Lake” Playa can be considered the federal and state land between the Naval Fallon Range Training Complex’s B-16 Range on the west and the Bunejug Mountains on the east and between Fallon Naval Air Station and the private land surrounding Fallon on the north and the White Throne Mountains on the south but including Bass Flat.
 This is an area about 18 km (11 miles) west-east and 10 km (6 miles) north-south.
-The eastern boundary of the southern part of Range B-16 is 3.3 km (2 miles) west of US 95, across from “Carson Lake” and south of all private land.
-The range is used for ground maneuvers and live-fire exercises for SEALs (U.S. Department of Navy, 2020; for citations, see References page).
+It covers and is larger than NDOW’s “Carson Lake” Wildlife Management Area (WMA, formerly “Carson Lake and Pasture”), which was transferred to the state from the Bureau of Reclamation in 2021.
+The greasewood desert north of Fallon may have ephemeral ponds from time to time but that area is within the railroad checkerboard of alternating sections of public and private land.
+The checkerboard is best avoided.

 ___This map is a screenshot of The National Map (Go to The National Map).
 The U.S. Geological Survey generally does not copyright or charge for its data or reports (unless printed).